-But, if you do have to sell there are several options.
+But, if you do have to sell there are a couple of options.

 1) A trading day is held once a year as long as there is no current Share issue taking place.
 The third ever took place on 31/01/2019.
-The shares were first sold by BrewDog in 2009/10, so they are not that frequent.
+The shares were first sold by BrewDog in 2009/10, so Trading Days are not that frequent.
 You will typically pay 3% commission to the broker, and possible other costs.
-Non-UK residents and citizens may pay double this in fees.
+Non-UK residents and citizens may pay double this in fees, possibly much more.

 2) You can sell privately.

-The process is quite straightforward for sales below £1,000.01 as Stamp Duty is not involved.
+The process is quite straightforward for sales up to £1,000.00 as Stamp Duty is not involved.
 Above this level, it gets a bit more complicated as the seller has to effectively collect the buyers Stamp Duty payment, and pay it to HMRC to stamp the form.